 1. Postgraduate Course Fees

-3. Return ticket from the country of origin to the United Kingdom for overseas students.
+5. Return ticket from the country of origin to the United Kingdom (where applicable).

-An award will be conditional on the applicant being accepted by the University’s Postgraduate Admissions Office for the LLM in the University.
-Successful applicant(s) must become member(s) of Trinity College on taking up the Studentship.
+The awards will be conditional on the applicants being accepted by the University’s Postgraduate Admissions Office for a course in the University and becoming members of Trinity College.

 The Studentship covers: